BabylonJSGuide/BabylonJSGuide.github.io/content/begins/Introductions/Introducing_Babylonjs.md

 The next is cannon.js - an optional physics 'engine' that allows WebGL shapes (meshes) to act like real life objects.

-After that comes oimo.js - a different physics 'engine' that performs a similar function to cannon.js, but is generally faster although it lacks some of the more advanced features present in cannon.js.
+After that comes oimo.js - a different optional physics 'engine' that performs a similar function to cannon.js, but is generally faster although it lacks some of the more advanced features present in cannon.js.

 Most important, though, is the Babylon.js framework, our pride and joy.

-Each of these includes are JavaSCRIPT files, and so they are included-in by using HTML `<SCRIPT>` elements/tags.
+Each of these includes are JavaScript files, and so they are included-in by using HTML `<SCRIPT>` elements/tags.
 The shown 'src' (source location) of these files is at the Babylon.js web site folders, but later I will tell you how to put these files on your home hard drive if you wish, and include them from there.
 They load-in faster when they are 'local', but you will need to change the 'src' URL once you have saved them locally.
 I will show you how to do that soon.

 ### The CSS Styles - Blue Section ###
  Notice the blue section of the big picture.
 That is the CSS (Cascading Style Sheets) styles used to present the scene's web page,  and adjust its WebGL canvas to be centered and filled-out nicely in your browser.